kernsuite-debian/nifty/docs/source/ift.rst

 One popular field estimation method is Maximum a Posteriori (MAP).

-It only requires to minimize the information Hamiltonian, e.g by a gradient descent method that stops when
+It only requires minimizing the information Hamiltonian, e.g. by a gradient descent method that stops when

 .. math::